-Common Faults: BPV's can be generated by noise on the line or a weak signal.
+Common Faults: BPV's can be generated by faulty provisioning, including lines with mixed AMI/BPV settings, noise on the line, or a weak signal.

-Carrier Loss, shown in the illustration to the left, keeps track of times that the carrier is interrupted.
+Carrier Loss, shown in the illustration to the left, keeps track of times that the AMI/B8ZS carrier is interrupted.

-Guideline: Carrier loss is not acceptable in a E1 circuit.
+Guideline: Carrier loss is not acceptable in a T1 circuit.